 Provides overviews of current newsworthy social issues.
 Also, comprehensive reporting and analysis on issues in the news.
 Browse by date back to 1923 or with the new Issue Tracker.
 Follow Pro/Con and Hot Topics like health, social movements, criminal justice, international affairs, education, the environment, technology, the economy, human rights, war and conflict.

 Choose from over 15 index and full text databases.
 Looking for peer-reviewed journal articles?
 Search EBSCOhost.
 Includes CINAHL, Education Full Text, PsycInfo and several others like EBSCOhost eBook Collection.

-Search Google Scholar from the Cressman Library Full Text page or from a Cressman Library LibGuide so that your results will include Find It @ Cedar Crest links when the library has full text access to an article.
+Search Google Scholar from the Cressman Library Databases A-Z list or from a Cressman Library LibGuide so that your results will include Find It @ Cedar Crest links when the library has full text access to an article.